From Japanese traditions to modern healing diet

 There are many delicious miso varieties to choose from when making miso soup.
 Some of the ones that I prefer to use in the hot Texas climate are chickpea miso, sweet white or yellow miso, or a combination of red miso and a lighter colored miso (stir together half and half).

-Here is a compelling video about the miso making process at New England’s South River Miso Company which produces traditionally made, superior quality misos at their Massachusetts facility.
+Watch how miso is made at New England’s South River Miso Company.
+They produce traditionally made, superior quality misos at their Massachusetts facility.
 Check out their web site for additional information and videos.

 Dissolve miso before adding to soup